AlexPullen91/GameReviews/README.md

 I've opted to use detailed straight lineal colour style icons that are representative of gaming culture throughout the site which act as focal points in the layout and also helps to contextualize what the site is about and who it is aimed at.
 Shades of white for the background color gives the colourful icons more pop.

-* Simple user friendly interface.
+* Simple user friendly interface
 * Fixed Navbar featuring app name and flagship logo.
-Nav links and search function enable easy navigation of the app.
+Nav links and search function enable easy navigation of the app
 * Muted neutral colours in the layout to compliment the use of detailed straight lineal colour style icons
+* Thick black borders similar to icon outlines used throughout
 * Shades of white for the backgrounds #FFFFFF #FAFAFA #F5F5F5
+* Icey #e6eff4 and pale light blue #d5e9ff used in css gradient effect on some backgrounds
-* Jet for font colours #333333
+* Jet #333333 and Black #000 for font colours
 * For button colours in keeping with the gamepad button colours: French Pink #EF6C8F Dark Orchard #9038A8 Light Sea Green #20BDAD
-* Forms fields always occupy left of the screen whilst the right side display icons, pushing below on smaller screen sizes
+* Forms fields always occupy left of the screen whilst the right side display icons, usually pushing below on smaller screen sizes
+* Search screen displays result of API game search on the left and review search results on the right
-* Information and search results occupy left side of the screen whilst the right side displays search function and icons, pushing below on smaller screens
+* Information occupies left side of the screen whilst the right side displays search function and icons, pushing below on smaller screens
 * Review pages feature a single image of the game along with some information situated in the top half of the screen with the text area just below it
 * [Monfett](https://fonts.google.com/specimen/Monofett?query=mono) is used for 'GameReviews' and some headings whilst everything else is [Roboto](https://fonts.google.com/specimen/Roboto?sidebar.open=true#about)